palmacas/wiki-documents/docs/Sensor/Wio_Series/Wio_Link/Wio_Link.md

 **1. Power & Battery － Does Wio Link come with a Lipo battery?**

 Nope.
-Each Wio Link goes with a micro USB cable for charging or you can purchase a 3.7V Lipo battery from our Bazzar.
+Each Wio Link goes with a micro USB cable for charging or you can purchase a 3.7V Lipo battery from our Bazaar.
 Here’s the specs for your reference:
 - maximum input voltage: 4.2V;
 - maximum charging current: 500mA.